The Winterthur Library

 Quandt, Russell J.: “Technical Note on Portrait of Simon Pease by Robert Feke (2 folders)

-Quandt, Russell J. and Eleanor: clippings
+Quandt, Russell J. and Eleanor: photographs

 Quandt lectures